mozilla/open-innovation-curriculum/personal-leadership/content.md

 2. On the left hand side, write 3 things you are *consciously unskilled* at, with regard to mobilizing/committing and leading others.
 	* Ask the group to think about: "What do you have to accomplish next on these?"
 	* Ask to think about: "What do you choose to improve?""
 Or set goals for committing to action?
-3. On the right hand side, please write down 3 things that you are unconsciously unskilled at with respect to mobilizing/leading others.  **Note** *this is a trick - obviously they don't know what they are unconsciously 'not good at' :)  (they should get the trick immediately).*
+3. On the right hand side, please write down 3 things that you are unconsciously unskilled at with respect to mobilizing/leading others.
+ 		* Note: this is a trick - obviously they don't know what they are unconsciously 'not good at' :)  (they should get the trick immediately).
-	* Discussion question: "How should you know what is on the right side of the page?"  *Try to draw out and repeat key things like "feedback from others etc."*
+4. Discussion question: "How should you know what is on the right side of the page?"  *Try to draw out and repeat key things like "feedback from others etc."*
 4. Now, on the right hand side, please write down 102 things you can do during this workshop to uncover that unconsciously unskilled space..
 5. Finally, flip the page over and write 3 things you 'know you know' about being a leader.  (strengths you have today).

 ## 4) Myers-Briggs Type Indicators
-### 8 slides, followed by debrief(20 minutes)
+### 8 slides, followed by debrief

 Here, we'll help people familiarize themselves with MBTI personality preferences, and how each of the dimensions influence how people think, behave and work together.